Tanya Karpova

 — Win-win, Winzavod Center for Contemporary Art, Moscow

-I create ceramic objects that are born at the border between sleep and wakefulness, in the twilight of consciousness — where logic no longer applies, and images surface on their own: abandoned castle-labyrinths where one cannot hide, half-destroyed houses with colonnades that stretch into the distance and become ever narrower, forms that close in on themselves, stone plants, clusters of nighttime energy and thoughts.
-These states are elusive, but in clay, I try to give them weight, density, almost a corporeality.
+I create ceramic objects that are born on the border between sleep and wakefulness, in the twilight of consciousness — where logic no longer functions, and images surface on their own: abandoned labyrinth-castles where there is nowhere to hide, half-ruined houses where colonnades recede into the distance and grow ever narrower, self-enclosed forms, stone plants, clusters of nocturnal energy and thoughts.
+These states are elusive, but in clay I try to give them weight, density, an almost bodily presence.

-Fear, loneliness, uncertainty, weightlessness, uncontrollable growth, stagnation — these images cannot be expressed in words; they are forms, masses, voids inside.
+Fear, loneliness, the unknown, weightlessness, uncontrollable growth, being stuck — these images cannot be expressed in words; they are forms, masses, voids within.

-My objects are frozen fragments of a nightly dialogue.
-It is unfinished: the meaning hangs in the air, the solution is not found — and that is not so important, what matters is the process of the conversation itself.
-I am trying to hear myself through another voice.
-In ceramics, I do not create meaning — I create a space where that meaning can manifest.
+My objects are frozen fragments of a nocturnal dialogue.
+It is unfinished: meaning hangs in the air, the answer has not been found — but that is not so important; what matters is the process of the conversation itself.
+I try to hear myself through another voice.
+In ceramics, I do not create meaning — I create a field where that meaning can reveal itself.

 Made on